Mapi León: Atlético Madrid (2014–2017)

 In 2014, León joined Atlético Madrid.
 In her first season at the club, Atlético finished in second place in the league behind Barcelona, prompting both Atlético and León's debut in the UEFA Women's Champions League.
 In 2015, León debuted in the UWCL against Russian side Zorky Krasnogorsk, where they were defeated 2–0 in the first leg.
 Atlético later came back 3–0 to win the tie, but were defeated in the Round of 16 by Lyon on a 9–1 aggregate score.

 Within her time at Atlético, León switched from playing as a left-back to playing as a centre-back under the influence of former left-back and Atlético head coach Ángel Villacampa.
 León won the first league title of her career in the 2016–17 season, when Atlético defeated Real Sociedad on the final matchday of the season.
 Her performances throughout the season earned her a place in the league's best XI of the season, as well as putting her on FC Barcelona's radar.

 During the summer transfer window of 2017, Barcelona and Atlético Madrid underwent a two-month-long transfer saga in their negotiations for León.
 Prior to her transfer to Barcelona, she trained away from the group, and later fell ill during contract negotiations.
 In her episode of Barcelona's documentary series Dare to Play, Leon recounts how Atlético interpreted this as her faking an illness in an attempt to force through a move to Barcelona.

-Barcelona (2017–present)
+Barcelona (2017–2026)

 On 24 August 2017, León's transfer to Barcelona was made official, the club's sixth signing ahead of the 2017–18 season.
 With a year remaining on her contract with Atlético Madrid, León signed for a fee of €50,000, becoming the first paid transfer in the history of Spanish women's football.

 In her first season at the club, she won the 2018 Copa de la Reina, her first title with Barcelona.
 León kept a clean sheet for 120 minutes against her former club Atlético Madrid, as they won the match after a goal late in extra time.